rcpch/national-paediatric-diabetes-audit/documentation/docs/developer/documentation.md

 ## Introduction

-The RCPCH Audit Engine / Epilepsy12 documentation site is made with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), which is a framework, separate from Django, which takes Markdown source files from `documentation/docs` within the project and compiles them into a static HTML site.
+The RCPCH Audit Engine / NPDA documentation site is made with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), which is a framework, separate from Django, which takes Markdown source files from `documentation/docs` within the project and compiles them into a static HTML site.
 These static files are then served from our hosting resources.

 ## Docker development setup